mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 ##  Taking a look at the data

-The mPower app is available for anybody to download and use, and, unlike a controlled clinical trial, there are no restrictions on how many (or few) times a user must use it.
-Therefore, there is a wide range
+The mPower app is available for anybody to download and use.
+As a result, unlike in a controlled clinical trial, there are no restrictions on the number of times each user plays the memory game.
+As a result of this, many users played the memory game only once or twice, while a few users played it dozens or hundreds of times:

 ![numrecords_park_nopark.png]({{site.baseurl}}/images/numrecords_park_nopark.png)